 - You’re still in debt.
 The idea behind term life insurance is that you’ll eventually be able to self-insure.
 In other words, you won’t need insurance because you’ll have no debts and enough in savings to cover your end-of-life expenses.
-But if you’re still tackling that mountain of debt, you may need life insurance to protect your heirs in case of your untimely debt.
+But if you’re still tackling that mountain of debt, you may need life insurance to protect your heirs.

 - You just want to pay your final expenses.
 A small, affordable life insurance policy can be a good idea if you want to give your heirs a no-hassle way to pay for your final expenses.

 - You have a large estate.
 Sometimes whole or term life insurance is part of a larger estate plan.
 Since proceeds of these policies are generally tax-free, they can be a good way to offset estate taxes.
 Talk to a professional estate planner if this is your idea.

 - You just want some peace of mind.
 If the premium for a small life insurance policy slides easily into your budget, you may want it just to know your loved ones will be provided for upon your death.